agsb/f2u/README.md

 # *"To master riding bicycles you have do ride bicycles"*

 This is a evolution from what I learning with u2forth, ATMEGA8 gcc assembler and forth interpreters from eforth, avr-forth, gforth, flashforth, etc
 For now:

-  The inner interpreter is done and is almost effcient.
+  The inner interpreter is done and is veryeffcient.
-  The primitive words are done, as like eforth set.
+  The primitive words are done, as minimal set from eforth plus some extras.

-  Now I'm at easten egg of forth:
+  Now I'm at easter egg of forth:
-    have sources of words as : word ~~~ ; and need a forth done to compile or have sources of words compiled with a forth and need use same engine
+    I have sources of words as : word ~~~ ; and I need a forth done to compile or I have sources of words compiled with some forth and need use same forth engine

 # Introduction

   I want a forth for a Atmega8 MCU, with harvard architeture, 8k program flash memory, 1k static ram memory, 512 bytes of EEPROM,  memory-mapped I/O, one UART, one SPI, one I2C, 32 (R0 to R31) 8bits registers, but (R16 to R31) could be used as 16 bits.
-  I want a minimal inner interpreter and primitives words (system, uart, interrupts, stacks, math, moves) dependent of a CPU family.
-  I want a a outer interpreter and compound words independent of any specific CPU family, like a table with rellocable references.
+  But there is no need for speed, because I want a minimal inner interpreter and primitives words (system, uart, interrupts, stacks, math, moves) dependent of a CPU family and a outer interpreter and compound words independent of any specific CPU family, like a imutable list with rellocable references.

 # References